✨ Quick Overview

 - 1 cup almonds

-- 1 tsp NutriThrive Moringa Powder
+- 1 tsp NutriThrive Moringa Powder.
+Read complete moringa guide.

 - Zest of 1 lemon

-- 2 tbsp protein powder (optional)
+- 2 tbsp protein powder (optional).
+See best protein powder options.

 Instructions: Blend dates, almonds, moringa, and lemon zest in food processor.
 Form into balls.
 Refrigerate for 30 minutes.
+Check out how to add moringa to your diet.

 2. Curry Leaf Protein Bites